stratisproject/StratisBitcoinFullNode/Documentation/using-logging.md

 ### NLog.config

-If you don't want to use the debug option, or you need a more complex set of rules, you can use `NLog.config` file.
-You need to create `NLog.config` file in the folder where you have your DLL files - e.g. `Stratis.Bitcoin.dll`.
-The path to this folder is usually something like `StratisBitcoinFullNode/Stratis.BitcoinD/bin/Debug/netcoreapp1.1`.
+If you don't want to use the debug option, or you need a more complex set of rules, you can use an `NLog.config` file.
+You will need to create the `NLog.config` file and place it one of these locations:
+* in the folder where you have your DLL files - e.g. `Stratis.Bitcoin.dll`.
+The path to this folder is usually something like `StratisBitcoinFullNode/Stratis.BitcoinD/bin/Debug/netcoreapp1.1`, or
+* in the `$DATADIR` directory

 Here is the very basic `NLog.config` configuration file that you can start with: